Ryan Malleck

-Ryan John Malleck (born July 22, 1993) is an American former professional football tight end.
-He played college football at Virginia Tech.
+Ryan John Malleck (born July 22, 1993) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.

 Born in Teaneck, New Jersey, Malleck grew up on the Jersey Shore in Point Pleasant as a fan of the New York Giants.
 He played football at Point Pleasant Borough High School.

 Professional career

 New York Giants

 Malleck signed with the New York Giants as an undrafted free agent on May 6, 2016.
-He was waived/injured by the Giants on August 30, 2016, and placed on injured reserve.
-He was released with an injury settlement on September 3, 2016.
+He was waived/injured by the Giants on August 30, and placed on injured reserve.
+Malleck was released with an injury settlement on September 3.

 Pittsburgh Steelers

 On February 22, 2017, Malleck signed with the Pittsburgh Steelers.
-He was waived by the Steelers on May 16, 2017.
+He was waived by the Steelers on May 16.

 Baltimore Ravens

 On June 6, 2017, Malleck signed with the Baltimore Ravens.
-He was waived on September 2, 2017, and was signed to the Ravens' practice squad the next day.
-He was released on September 12, 2017, but was re-signed on September 27.
-He was released on October 10, 2017.
+He was waived on September 2, and was re-signed to the Ravens' practice squad the next day.
+Malleck was released on September 12, but was re-signed on September 27.
+Malleck was released again on October 10.

 Houston Texans

 On November 29, 2017, Malleck was signed to the Houston Texans' practice squad.
-He was promoted to the active roster on December 23, 2017.
+He was promoted to the active roster on December 23.

 On April 30, 2018, Malleck was waived by the Texans.

-Second stint with the Steelers
+Pittsburgh Steelers (second stint)

-On June 5, 2018, Malleck signed with the Steelers on a one-year deal.
-He was waived/injured on August 2, 2018, and was placed on injured reserve.
-He was released on November 20, 2018.
+On June 5, 2018, Malleck signed with the Steelers on a one-year contract.
+He was waived/injured on August 2, and was placed on injured reserve.
+Malleck was released by Pittsburgh on November 20.